jimmyatintel/edetector_go/README.md

 Fixed Bugs:
 - Fix the issue of Error storing log to database: Data too long for column 'content'
+- Fix bugs of parser format
-- Fix the deadlock issues
+- Fix the deadlock issues in rbconnector service
+- Connect MariaDB in rbconnector service
 - Change the log level of "Invalid line" from 'Warn' to 'Error'

-### 1.0.4
-Compatible Agent Version: Agent_1.0.?

-Enhancements:
-- Introduce VirusTotal for process hash
-- Update riskScoure using VirusTotal (process hash & network ip)

-Fixed Bugs:
--

-To-Do:
+Working in progress:
 - Implement feature flags

 ## Directory Structure